MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     For example, if the GST on an item may be in the amount taxed by PST, mark the GST detail as a taxable tax.

-3. If you’re required by law to identify taxes on invoices, complete the following steps:
+3. If you're required by law to identify taxes on invoices, complete the following steps:

     - Mark the Print on Documents option.